 - Humidity kept in check with a dehumidifier.

-Artificial methods of preventing the build-up of moisture--and outright flooding--have a tendency to fail.
-If you're confident about these methods, and your desire for solid hardwood in your basement is powerful enough, then do it.
+Artificial methods of preventing the build-up of moisture—and outright flooding—have a tendency to fail.
+If you're confident about these methods, and your desire for solid hardwood in your basement is powerful enough, do so with caution.